This post demonstrates how to set up a systemd service to run a Prefect 2 worker. Systemd is a tool you can use do daemonize your Prefect 2 Worker.

 - A Prefect Cloud account, or a local instance of Prefect Server running somewhere on your network.

-- A Prefect deployment with a work queue your worker can connect to.
+- A Prefect deployment with a work pool your worker can connect to.

 First, create a user account for the Prefect worker.
 While you can run the worker as root, it’s best to avoid doing so unless you are sure you need to.